Aerial view of yellow beach cabanas and emerald-green waters of Treasure Island.

 a group of actors from HGTV's Rock the Block show stand on a pier in Treasure Island

-HGTV's "Rock the Block" Comes to Treasure Island!
+HGTV's "Rock the Block" Features Treasure Island!

 Sponsored Content